 Myth 3: Stepper and cardio to shape legs and buttocks

 Above you learned that shaping and tightening with little fat works with some built-up muscles.

 Muscles only grow significantly when they are loaded with a weight of 50-60% of the maximum weight (1 repetition max).
 Stepper and cardio training are far below that.
 As a result, it doesn’t help you build muscle in your legs and buttocks.

 You can easily spend 1 hour or more on the stepper – this is endurance training.
 It will burn a few calories and steppers, cardio, jogging, and swimming also make sense for this.

 Just don’t succumb to the illusion that you’re doing something to build muscle.
 The intensity is too low for muscle building and the fat is not burned locally in the stressed areas (see myth 1 above).

 Myth 4: Fat Burning Zone

-In percentage terms, although more fat is burned in low intensity ranges, the bottom line is that more grams of fat are burned in high intensity ranges, since more energy is consumed overall.
+In percentage terms, although more fat is burned in low-intensity ranges, the bottom line is that more grams of fat is burned in high-intensity ranges since more energy is consumed overall.